albertZhangTJ/sqlancer-lancerfuzz/src/SGL/README.md

 - Target language: the language of the test cases (SQL dialects)
 - Compile: the process of generating test case generators source code from a grammar file
 - Run time: the time when a test case generator is executed
-- Turnaround time: the time from the test case generator is called to a test case is produced
+- Turnaround time: the time from the test case generator is called to a test case is produced, might also be dependent on the target DBMS when the `query` function is used inside the grammar
-- Throughput: the amount of test case that can be generated in a given time limit (one minute unless otherwise specified)
+- Throughput: the amount of test case that can be generated in a given time limit (statements/minute unless otherwise specified)
 - Output buffer: A tree-structured buffer containing the partially generated test case, which will be serialized to produce the test case

 ## SGL